pyLiveNodes/LiveNodes/docs/usage/node.md

 ```

 The heart of your node is the `process` method.
 In this case it takes two data points and returns the subtraced values.
 Nothing more, nothing less.

+Important: as noted above the names `data_1` and `data_2` are not random, but all data through the above declared input ports are passed with these keywords.
+Meaning, that if you rename the first parameter to `data` without updating the ports declaration, `data` will always be `None`.

 You might have noticed that the results are not returned directly, but wrapped in a `self.ret` call, where they are assigned to the `data_np` parameter.
 This parameter is how Livenodes nows which port to send the result through and coresponds to the output port defined analogus to the input port.